 Annick brings many years of test prep experience to her work with students; prior to thousands of hours teaching and creating content for study guides, Annick earned a BS in Molecular Biology from Haverford and embarked on graduate studies at Yale University.
 Now calling Maine her home, Annick’s specialty is ACT/SAT test prep, both traveling to teach classes and 1-on-1 online tutoring.
 She approaches each individual with a flexible and adaptable plan custom tailored to their goals.
 In her free time Annick enjoys rock climbing, trail running, reading, scuba diving, traveling (of course), and laying the groundwork for her own hard cider brewery to stave off the wintry chill of the New England cold.

 Colton grew up in Idaho but was waylaid in Massachusetts at Tufts University, where he graduated with a degree in International Relations.
-During past winters he spent time tutoring at HGL and snowboarding the gnar at Snowbird, while the last 5 summers were spent fighting wildfires across the American West with the Bonneville Hotshots.
-Now, Colton has returned year-round to coordinate the logistics of international classes, teach, and tutor.
+After university, he spent winters tutoring at HGL and snowboarding the gnar at Snowbird and summers fighting wildfires across the American West with the Bonneville Hotshots.
+In 2016, Colton returned year-round to teach, tutor, and coordinate the logistics of international classes.
 When he’s not outside with his dog, he’s often gaming online or building fine creations in his woodshop.

 Eric Brown graduated from Princeton University with a BA in Anthropology.
 He claims he arrived in Utah by car (although legend has it he arrived by bear) and currently enjoys snowboarding, backpacking and volleyball.
 Eric has spent time teaching youth in wilderness therapy and experiential learning environments.
 Eric believes that making the interaction between student and tutor lively and interesting is paramount to a successful learning experience; Eric adds that “results will come naturally if the student enjoys the process.”